awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-troubleshooting.md

 ## Session Manager plugin becomes unresponsive<a name="plugin-unresponsive"></a>

 During a port forwarding session, traffic might stop forwarding if you have antivirus software installed on your local machine\.
 In some cases, antivirus software interferes with the Session Manager plugin causing process deadlocks\.
 To resolve this issue, allow or exclude the Session Manager plugin from the antivirus software\.
-For information about the default installation path for the Session Manager plugin, see [\(Optional\) Install the Session Manager plugin for the AWS CLI](session-manager-working-with-install-plugin.md)\.
+For information about the default installation path for the Session Manager plugin, see [Install the Session Manager plugin for the AWS CLI](session-manager-working-with-install-plugin.md)\.

 ## TargetNotConnected<a name="ssh-target-not-connected"></a>